sunfounder/pironman5/docs/source/what_do_we_need.rst

 **Essential Components**

-* Raspberry Pi 5 Model B
+* Raspberry Pi 5

-    The Pironman 5 is fully compatible with the Raspberry Pi 5 Model B.
+    The Pironman 5 is fully compatible with the Raspberry Pi 5 .

 * 5V/5A Power Adapter